icalvo/icalvo.github.io/README.md

-# Development
+# SWGen Tools

-There is a Development Container configuration for Visual Studio Code.
-If you open that container you can just run the site with Ctrl+P -> `task serve`.
++ `build.ps1`: Builds the site at `src\CommandLine\_public`.
+Alternatively, open the solution with Rider/VS and run the `CommandLine` project using its Launch Profile.
++ `serve.ps1`: Runs the site with watch so that if you rebuild it will be refreshed in the browser.

-# Tools
+# Music Tools

 + `generateBackground.ps1 -work <WORK_NAME>`: Generates background image for a work
 + `commitWork.ps1 -work <WORK_NAME>`: Commits a work to the GitHub Pages repo.
 It DOESN'T push.